foundryvtt/crucible/docs/Combat/Combat Conditions.md

 When you are **Engaged** with a creature that is your size or smaller that is currently **Flanked**, you gain a number of **Boons** to Attack abilities equal to the number of flanking allies.

 #### Incapacitated
 When a creature is entirely unable to act, it is **Inacapacitated**.
 There are several conditions which are also treated as Incapacitated, including **Unconscious** or **Paralyzed**.
+When a target is Incapacitated, attacks against it gain +4 Boons.

 #### Prone
 A creature that has been knocked to the ground, or has voluntarily thrown itself to the ground is considered **Prone**.
 Returning to your feet from a Prone position requires one Movement action.
+While Prone, the creature is **Exposed** against melee attacks.

 #### Staggered
 A creature that is **Staggered** temporarily has 1 fewer Action Point available than normal.